Resident Parking Permits

 - Anyone who resides in the Banff town site is eligible to register their vehicle for a Resident Parking Permit

-- Proof of residency will be required at registration through up-to-date vehicle registration
+- Proof of residency may be required at registration if your vehicle registration does not specify your address

-- Residents who have registered for a Resident Parking Permit can park for free for 3 continuous hours per day in the paid zone, and can park in the “restricted” residential parking area
+- Residents who have registered for a Resident Parking Permit can park for free for 3 hours per day in the paid zone, and can park in the “restricted” resident-only parking area

-- Residents who live in the “restricted” resident-only streets downtown (red streets in the map below) can obtain guest parking permits for visiting friends or family to allow them to park on the street.
+- Residents who live on the “restricted” resident-only streets downtown (red streets in the map below) can obtain guest parking permits for visiting friends or family to allow them to park on the street.
 These short-term guest parking permits are obtained when the guests arrive.

 - See below for vehicles registered to a licensed Banff business

-- No cost or fee is required for Resident Parking Permits of Guest Permits to eligible residents (administration and enforcement costs are to be covered by revenue from paid parking program)
+- No cost for Resident Parking Permits to eligible residents (administration and enforcement costs are to be covered by revenue from paid parking program)

-- Residents with a Resident Parking Permit for their vehicle will have to pay if parking longer than a 3-hour period anywhere in the pay-parking zone
+- Residents with a Resident Parking Permit for their vehicle will have to pay if parking longer than 3 hours per day anywhere in the pay-parking zone

 - For information on Visitor-Pay Parking, visit https://banff.ca/1184/Visitor-Pay-Parking